Class Image

 buffer()

-Returns the data buffer of the image.
-Internal data can be accessed using the `Buffer`_ API.
-Do not modify the content of the obtained data `Buffer`_ as it may be used in other threads.
+Returns the data buffer in the image.
+You can use the `Buffer`_ API to access the internal data.
+Do not modify the content of the obtained data `Buffer`_, as it may be used in other threads.

 public virtual Buffer buffer()